Age-of-Information with Information Source Diversity in an Energy Harvesting System: Introduction

 \subsection{Background}

-Several papers study the average AoI minimization with a single energy-harvesting source \cite{wu2017optimal,arafa2017age,arafa2018age,arafa2018age1,bacinoglu2019optimal,dabiri2018average,feng2018age,bacinoglu2018achieving,leng2019age,feng2018minimizing,farazi2018average,farazi2018age,arafa2018online}, whereas very few papers are focused on the average AoI with multiple information sources.
+Several papers study the average AoI minimization with a single energy-harvesting source \cite{ceran2019reinforcement, wu2017optimal, arafa2019age, arafa2018age1,bacinoglu2019optimal,dabiri2018average,feng2021age,bacinoglu2018achieving,leng2019age,feng2018minimizing,farazi2018average,farazi2018age,arafa2018online}, whereas very few papers are focused on the average AoI with multiple information sources.
 In \cite{yates2018age, yates2012real}, authors consider a system where independent sources send status updates through a shared first-come-first-serve M/M/1 queue to a monitor, and find the region of feasible average status ages for two and multiple sources.
 Similarly, in \cite{sun2018age}, a system with $n$ sources is considered to provide status updates to multiple servers via a common queue.
 The authors formulate an AoI minimization problem and propose online scheduling policies.
 In \cite{buyukates2019age}, a single source node transmits status updates of two types to multiple receivers.
 The authors determine the optimal stopping thresholds to individually and jointly optimize the average age of two-type updates at the receiver nodes.
 In \cite{pappas2015age}, a multi-objective formulation is proposed for scheduling transmissions in a system with multiple information sources that monitor different processes.
 The objective is to balance the AoI of these different processes.
 Similarly, in \cite{tripathi2017age}, the AoI minimization problem is also formulated for a system with multiple information sources that monitor different processes, and a monitoring node that communicates with the information sources through orthogonal channels.
-The authors propose the policy that converts the scheduling problem into a bipartite matching problem between the set of channels and the set of sensors.
+The authors propose the policy that converts the scheduling problem into a bipartite matching problem between the sets of channels and sensors.
+In \cite{hsu2019scheduling}, the authors study the scenario where a base station updates many network users.
+New information is randomly generated, and the base station can serve at most one user for each transmission.
+A structural MDP scheduling algorithm and an index scheduling algorithms were introduced.